sbt/sbt/src/sphinx/Extending/Plugins.rst

 3. Sources in the `project/` project are the build definition files and are compiled using the classpath built from the managed and unmanaged dependencies.
-4. Project dependencies can be declared in `project/project/Build.scala` and will be available to the build definition sources.
+4. Project dependencies can be declared in `project/plugins.sbt` or `project/project/Build.scala` and will be available to the build definition sources.
 Think of `project/project/` as the build definition for the build definition.